 Recognize Natural Gas Hazards and Stay Safe

-Gas safety hazards are rare, but potentially dangerous or even deadly.
-That’s why it’s important to know how to recognize gas leaks and what to do in hazardous situations.
+Although gas safety hazards are rare, they can be potentially dangerous or even deadly which is why it is important to know how to recognize gas leaks and what to do in hazardous situations.

-Smell is usually the first indicator of a gas leak.
-Leaking gas smells like sulfur or rotten eggs.
-If you’re outside, you may also hear a hissing sound or see blowing soil, bubbling water or dead plants near a gas appliance, meter, or buried distribution main.
+Smell will usually be the first indicator of a gas leak.
+Utility companies like CFU odorize natural gas to smell like rotten eggs so that a gas leak may be easily detectable.
+If you are outside, you may also hear a hissing sound or see blowing soil, bubbling water or dead plants near a gas appliance, meter or buried distribution main.

 What to Do if You Suspect a Leak

 If you are inside and believe you may smell natural gas, it is very important that you leave the building immediately and do not turn on lights, use a flashlight, start a car or use your cell phone.

 The slightest spark or nearby heat could cause gas to be ignited.

 If you are outside, move away from the area and stay upwind of the odor.
 Only once you are in a safe location, call CFU at 319-268-5340.
 Someone is available to answer the phone 24 hours a day, 7 days a week.

 Beware of Carbon Monoxide